Discover 勛圖窪蹋 Magazine

 A Barn Owl stands with its eyes closed on a snowy branch with other branches framing the scene and a snowy white background.

-10 Fun Facts About Barn Owls
+10 Fun Facts About the American Barn Owl

 October 24, 2025 — Whats not to love about birds that have heart-shaped faces, hunt in silence, and scream like Banshees?